 Did you know that Malta has a lot of yearly events, festivals and festas?
-Here you will find a full overview of the very best festivals in Malta, with updated 2022 dates!
+Here you will find a full overview of the very best festivals in Malta, with updated dates for 2023!

 I’ve said it before and I will say it again: Malta is a tiny country with lots to offer.
 Across the island of Malta (and Gozo) there are so many events hosted every year that are worth a visit.
 From free music festivals to extravagant wine and fireworks events, there is something for everyone.

-In this guide, I go through some of the biggest and most popular events and festivals in Malta.
+In this guide, I go through some of the biggest and most popular events and festivals in Malta – as well as some local hidden gems.
 The events are all (normally) hosted on a yearly basis.
-Learn more about the events or scroll down for a full calendar of events and festivals in 2022, sorted by month.
+Learn more about the events or scroll down for a full calendar of events and festivals in 2023, sorted by month.